mbodm/cdis/README.md

 ### Why it exists?

-It's possible to change the input source of a computer's display by software (in contrast to the hardware buttons of your display).
+It's possible to change the input source of a computer's display/monitor by software (in contrast to the hardware buttons of your display).
 Typically by using DDC/CI commands.
 The DDC VCP60 command is the key component here.

 I was just looking for a simple way to quickly switch my display's input source between 3 computers, with just one click.
 I found some tools out there (which all use DDC/CI too, of course).
 But i decided to build a simple and tiny tool by myself, which i can use in scripts or Windows Desktop shortcuts.